Youssef-Amine/bank-loan-repayment/README.md

 ## Objectives

 - Analyze and preprocess records of loan applicants, with various attributes related to personal demographics, financial status, and loan details.
-- Build Logistic regression and Random Forest models
+- Build Logistic regression Random Forest and XGBoost models
-- Evaluate models with Accuracy score, Confusion matrix and ROC-AUC to choose the best model
+- Evaluate models with Confusion matrix, Precision, Recall, F1-score and PR-AUC to choose the best model
 - Visualization application with Streamlit

 ---